giacomo/ai-bestie/README.md

 - Responsive Design: Works well on desktop and mobile views
 - Conversation History: Browse and switch between your past conversations
 - Model Selection: Configure which AI model you want to chat with
-- Privacy Focused: Your conversations stay local - no data storage on external servers

 ## Installation
 ### Prerequisites